 The best time to visit Tanzania and Kenya is generally from mid-June to October.
 As East Africa’s dry season, this time of year has the most predictable weather and provides ideal safari conditions.

-- Best Weather and Ideal Safari Conditions
+Best Weather and Ideal Safari Conditions in Tanzania and Kenya

 As the rain subsides and mighty rivers transform into shallow pools, Kenya and Tanzania’s national parks truly come to life.
 Thick vegetation thins out and animals congregate around scattered sources of water, giving safari-goers the prime conditions to spot wildlife.

-Many visitors prefer the moderate dry season over the hot, humid and rainy summer months.
 Another benefit to consider during the dry season of winter is fewer mosquitos and a smaller chance of catching malaria.

-Best Rates and Off-Season Perks – Wet Season (November-May)
+Best Rates and Off-Season Perks

-There are three types of rainy periods in this season: Short rains during November and December, Long rains in March and April a Shoulder season in January and February.
+There are three types of rainy periods in this season:

 Short rains (November-December)